 Top 10 Duets of Kishore Kumar and Asha Bhosle in Bollywood

 Most recently I have prepared Top 50 solo hits of Kishore Kumar & Top 50 duets of Kishore.
 From the second list, I have prepared 10 best duets of Kishore Kumar and Asha Bhosle.
 The list is purely based on my personal choice and please don’t take it too seriously.
 Asha Bhosle holds the record of singing maximum duets with both the leading singers of Bollywood – Mohammed Rafi and Kishore Kumar.
-She has also contributed some of the extremely popular solos, and most of them were composed by her husband R. D. Burman.
-In fact the composer gave the career best songs to both these leading singers, no doubt!
+She has also contributed some of the extremely popular solos, and most of them were composed by either O. P.Nayyar or her husband R. D. Burman.
+In fact Pancham da gave some of his greatest songs to both these leading singers, no doubt!

 Among the youngsters, her duets with Kishore Kumar are more popular.
 Despite being talented, Kishore and Asha Bhosle received tough competition from Rafi and Lata throughout 1950s and 1960s, before they emerged as the leading playback singers of Bollywood in the 1970s.
 Thanks to some of the wonderful tunes composed by R. D. Burman to the duo.
 The talent of both these celebrated singers was well explored by Pancham da, and most of those wonderful tracks were solos.
 You can also check my list of top 15 Asha Bhosle songs here.
 And here goes my list of my top 10 favourite duets of Kishore Kumar and Asha Bhosle.